cbwee/COMP1204-CW2/README.md

-# COMP1204-CW2
-## Repository for COMP1204 (2022) Coursework 2<br>
+# COMP1204 Coursework 2 (2022)
-University of Southampton Malaysia<br>
+University of Southampton Malaysia

-A weather tracker for Raspberry Pi and machines running GNU/Linux
+A weather tracker for Raspberry Pi and machines running GNU/Linux.